alvinrumbaoa/xenodochy23/README.md

+Hello There!
+I'm Alvin Rumbaoa from Anaheim, California

 I am a Full Stack Web Developer (Frontend and Backend) graduate offering a strong foundation in Software engineering and programming principles across multiple platforms.
+I have experience in object-oriented programming; developing, testing, and debugging code; designing interfaces, and administering systems and networks.
+I have the ability to quickly learn and master new technologies.
+I am also successful in working in both teams and self-directed settings.

 <hr/>